-The arrest occurred during a compliance check of seven locations of sex offender registered in the Palmdale area.
+The arrest occurred during a compliance check of seven locations of sex offenders registered in the Palmdale area.

-Green was arrested and booked on charges of failure to register as a sex offender and possibly falsifying his address at the time of registration.
+Green was arrested and booked on charges of failure to register as a sex offender and possibly to falsify his address at the time of registration.

-His bail was set at $20,000 and has a court date set up for the following Friday.
+His bail was set at $20,000 and had a court date set up for the following Friday.

 Sex offenders were all in compliance at the other six locations that were checked.

-Depending on what sex crime Green was originally convicted of that required him to register, he may be facing additional misdemeanor or felony charges that may increase and add on to his penalties.
+Depending on what sex crime Green was initially convicted of that required him to register, he may face additional misdemeanor or felony charges that may increase and add to his penalties.